gk21-git/Disk_failure_analysis_using_LR/README.md

 ## RESULTS
-From the execution of the model we obtain the following results for the value of the parameters:
+From the execution of the model we obtain the following results for the value of the parameters:<br>
 Seek Error Rate  				=  5.0404 <br>
 Power on Hours  				=  4.1121<br>
 SpinUpTime  					=  2.7639<br>